Trade Import

 Bottom line

-CSV Import is the migration path for getting existing trade history into Journalit without rebuilding it manually.
+Trade Import is the migration path for getting existing trade history into Journalit without rebuilding it manually.
 Use built-in adapters when possible, fall back to manual or AI mapping when necessary, and save working templates so the problem only needs to be solved once.